 - 1) The order of acceptance of qualified applicants will be based on points achieved.
 All prerequisites must be completed before an applicant can be considered for the General Sonography program. - 2) If more than one qualified applicant achieves the same score in the Point System for the last remaining spot, the applicant with the highest overall Jackson College grade point average will be admitted. - 3) If you are not admitted and wish to be reconsidered for the next program year you must complete a new Program Application Form and the \$50.00 application fee.
 Your application and application fee will NOT automatically be rolled over. - 4) Upon acceptance to the General Sonography Program, an applicant must complete the Health Certification Form and obtain Professional Level CPR certification.
 This training includes infant, child, adult, 1 man 2-man CPR and choking.
 This MUST be maintained and current while in the program.
-Jackson College does not cover costs associated with criminal background checks, drug screens, health physicals, required vaccinations, or clinical managing systems if applicable. - 5) Notification of applicants' status into the General Sonography program will be made in April for the upcoming summer semester (May).
-If an accepted student declines his/her admission and desires to be considered at a later date he/she must reapply. - 6) No student will be accepted into the program without an approved clinical education site with a fully executed education affiliation agreement, which must be completed by the first day of the first semester of the program. - 7) Upon acceptance to the General Sonography Program, you will need to have access to a computer with the following minimum requirements:
+Jackson College does not cover costs associated with criminal background checks, drug screens, health physicals, required vaccinations, or clinical managing systems if applicable. - 5) It is mandatory that the applicant maintain health insurance while participating in a clinical experience. - 6) Notification of applicants' status into the General Sonography program will be made in April for the upcoming summer semester (May).
+If an accepted student declines his/her admission and desires to be considered at a later date he/she must reapply. - 7) No student will be accepted into the program without an approved clinical education site with a fully executed education affiliation agreement, which must be completed by the first day of the first semester of the program. - 8) Upon acceptance to the General Sonography Program, you will need to have access to a computer with the following minimum requirements:

-Operating System Windows 10; Mac OS X 11 or newer (must be 2017 or newer)
+Operating System\ Windows 10; Mac OS X 11 or newer (must be 2017 or newer)